tgirke/rcf/alerts.md

 few hours.
 Nationwide Power will come in asap to repair the UPS.
 Note, this failure has not resulted in any overheating problems since the AC units are running on a different power cricuit.

-Once users are able to log into the cluster again, it may not be a good idea start very long running jobs (over several days/weeks) until we know whether the repair of the UPS will require a power shutdown in the next few days.
+Once users are able to log into the cluster again, it may not be a good idea to start very long running jobs (over several days/weeks) until we know whether the repair of the UPS will require a power shutdown in the next few days.

 Updates will be posted here...